Understanding Customer Psychology in the Auto Buying Process

 How to Identify Needs:

-• Ask Open-Ended Questions: “Which options do you consider most important in an auto?”
+• Ask Open-Ended Questions: “Which features are most important to you in a car?”

 • Listen Actively: Pay attention to both what they say and how they say it.

-• Observe: Notice their reactions to designs, characteristics, and costs.
+• Observe: Notice reactions to design, features, and pricing.

-Pro Tip: Don’t assume every client has the same priorities.
-Customize your presentation based on their preferences.
+Pro Tip: Don’t assume every client shares the same priorities.
+Customize your presentation to their preferences.

 Helping Customers Overcome Decision Overload